boydx/geosalad/PITCHME.md

 #HSLIDE
 ## Topics
 * Tools for the knowledge worker
-* Challenge: calculate areas of Texas and Alaska
+* Challenge: create a script to measure area

 #HSLIDE
 ## Your task: